peterhinch/micropython_ra8875/docs/GUI.md

 ## 1.4 RA8875 issues

 The RA8875 has a couple of limitations.
-In my testing touch events always produce two detections with slightly different coordinates.
-On some widgets this results in slight flicker as the control updates twice.
-The GUI does not use double-click events, but any attempt to detect these would be suspect.
+In my testing touch events always produce two or more detections with slightly different coordinates.
+On some widgets this results in flicker as the control updates multiple times.
+The GUI does not use double-click events: any attempt to detect these would be suspect.

-I plan to modify the device driver to reduce this effect.
+The `tft_local.py` file contains a variable `_TOUCH_DELAY` which represents a delay in ms, normally 0.
+A higher value (say 200) mitigates this at the cost of slowing the response to touches.

 Secondly reading back the contents of the chip's framebuffer is unreliable.
 The `Slider`, `HorizSlider` and `Meter` controls have been redesigned to remove the